rmehri01/Housing-Finder/README.md

 The error handling mechanics provided by functional programming allow you to only focus on errors related to business logic while letting the frameworks handle the rest.
 In this way, the code does not get polluted with error checks or try/catch blocks, while still maintaining a robust system in the case of other errors such as an internal server error.

-Explicit encoding and handling of errors in typeclasses such as `Option` or `Either` make sure that less can go wrong, since you can safely perform operations these typeclasses, like on a `None` but would end up with a `NullPointerException` if doing so with a `null` value.
+Explicit encoding and handling of errors in typeclasses such as `Option` or `Either` make sure that less can go wrong since you can safely perform operations these typeclasses, like on a `None` but would end up with a `NullPointerException` if doing so with a `null` value.

 As an example, when trying to create a new user, that username may already be in use.
 Thus, in `user.find`, we check if some value already exists and raise a `UsernameInUse` error: